ROCm/rocm-install-on-windows/docs/how-to/install.rst

         .. note::

             The Select/DeSelect All option only applies to the installation of HIP SDK components.
-To install the bundled AMD Display Driver, manually select the install type.
+To install the bundled AMD Display driver, manually select the install type.

         .. tip::